jldowns/vatic-docker/README.md

 docker start $JOB
 docker attach $JOB
 ```
 where `$JOB` is the container ID.
-It's likely that the ID is still stored in the variable if you used the `annotate.sh` script.
+It's likely that the ID is still stored in the variable if you used the `vatic_up.sh` script.

 ## TODO:
 - [x] Connect to server from host
 - [x] Successfully annotate video and prove the process works.
-- [ ] Start annotating videos with only one command.
+- [x] Start annotating videos with only one command.
 - [ ] More easily dump annotation data
-- [ ] Persistent storage
+- [ ] Automated testing